What came as a victory for all advocates of police body cameras, also came as a failure of justice.

 Most police misconduct, police brutality, and shooting cases are kept under wraps and aren’t as publicized as the case of Daniel Shaver.
 But nonetheless, holding a police officer accountable for his/her unlawful actions is real, whether your civil rights were violated in Los Angeles or Mesa.

 We respect your right to confidentiality, and we are prepared to fight tooth and nail for your civil rights.
-Call our Los Angeles office at 818-610-8800 or send email to get a free initial consultation.
+Call our Los Angeles office at 818-610-8800 or send an email to get a free initial consultation.